snaaleeye/eng114_ansible/readme.md

 ## Pull Config or Push Config - Which is more suitable for pull and push?

+Pull Model - Nodes are dynamically updated with the configurations that are present in the server.

+Push Model - Centralised server pushes the configuration on the nodes.

 ## How to ssh into different VMs inside a VM

 1. Make sure ip used in vagrantfile is compatible with macOS